tingyucha/NEXRAD_level2_data_process/howtorun_FRACTL.md

 - minDbz: any values below the minimum reflectivity will be tossed out.
 - minNcp: any values below the minimum NCP will be tossed out.
 Note that both NEXRAD WSR88D and NOAA P-3 tail radars do not have this variable currently, so the value of minNcp doesn't have any impact on the analysis.
 - testMode: set the wind synthesis mode.
-There are six different modes that you can choose.
+There are six different modes that you can choose. (not sure)
 - zGrid: specify vertical grid spacing "incr" or "min, max, incr" which represents the lowest level, the highest level, and constant spacing of the vertical level respectively.
 - yGrid: similar as zGrid.
 It specifies the grid parameters in y.
 - xGrid: similar as zGrid.
 It specifies the grid parameters in x.